 Q: Which whole-house model is best for me?

-A: Experience has allowed us to approximately match the square footage of a home to the right size filter (see brochure chart).
+A: Experience has allowed us to approximately match the square footage of a home to the right size filter (see brochure chart) to both maintain pressure and best serve your family.
 Of course, the number and age of people in the home are also factors.
 The brochure chart is figured assuming two adults and two children are occupying the residence.
 If from using the chart, you are debating between two units, and the square footage isn’t too far off, let your home’s occupancy be the deciding factor.